-- 3. Connect the other end of the cable to your computer's video-out or monitor port. - If you're using a PowerBook or iBook and you can't connect the cable, you may need to use an optional Macintosh video adapter; see your computer dealer. - 4.
+- 3. Connect the other end of the cable to your computer's video-out or monitor port. - 4.
 If you connected the computer to the Computer1 port and you want to view the display simultaneously on your computer monitor and the projector screen, see "Connecting an External Monitor" on page 21. - 5.
 To play audio from your computer through the projector speakers, see "Playing Sound Through the Projector" on page 22. - 6.
 Tighten the screws on the connectors.